About the company

 Director of Development: Sarah Rulfs

-Production Manager: Dan Stearns
+Production Manager and Lighting Supervisor: Dan Stearns

 Finance Manager: Lucy Mallett